cvxpy/GSOC2022/README.md

 - *Any* knowledge of QI.
 - *Any* knowledge of basic numerical integration.
 - *Any* knowledge of LaTeX (for mathematical writing).

+### Expected Outcomes

+We have organized the project into four phases (0, 1, 2, 3) in the Technical Project Roadmap below.
+Completing Phase 1 will put the CVXPY Maintainers in an excellent position to see this project through to the end.
+We are confident that it is possible for a GSoC intern to complete Phase 1 and possibly also Phase 2.
+Phase 3 is very important but can be done in smaller chunks;
+it can be considered a stretch goal for GSoC purposes.

+### Technical Project Description and Plans

+Below we've provided a lot of information on the project.
+We don't expect you to read it all in one go!
+It serves as a reference for the summer and as evidence for the fact that we have a good plan.

 #### Technical Abstract